lupyuen/bl602_expander/README.md

 > If each pin can only be used once, could we flip the arrignment matrix and instead have it always have an entry for each pin, which is either a selected value or hi-z by default; then use kconfig rules to prevent collisions ?

+Which raises the question: Shouldn't we do the same for NuttX on ESP32?
+What about other NuttX platforms? 🤔

 # Configure GPIO

 At startup our BL602 GPIO Expander configures the GPIO Input / Output / Interrupt Pins by calling [`bl602_configgpio`](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/arch/risc-v/src/bl602/bl602_gpio.c#L58-L140) and `gpio_lower_half` (which registers "/dev/gpioN")...